DIRECTOR’S MESSAGE

 Open Studio is a great place for self-directed learning, collaboration, connection, experimentation, and sharing resources.
 Bring a creative project to work on and gain inspiration by sharing space and discussing possibilities with your peers.
 Some basic art supplies will be available.
 All Willow members are welcome.

-Day and Time: Wednesdays 5pm to 7pm
+Day and Time: Tuesdays 6pm to 6pm

-Dates: September 17 to December 10
+Dates: January 13 to March 10

 Drop In